Phando/SupremeEditionEdits/Readme.md

 * Added - ability to use Single or Group effects
 * Added - ability to have Dynamic effects with 'animated' values

+## Required Setup

+- On the right side of your controller press *shift+deck* to view the effects settings
+- Assign FXUnit 2 to the top effects unit on the right side.

 ## Static and Dynamic Effects

 Static effects are routed to FX units 1 and 2 so they can be tweaked with the FX controls.
 Dynamic effects are routed to FX units 3 and 4.
 The Dynamic effects are intended to be on auto-pilot and are push+hold only.
 Knobs with float values will define static effects.
 Knobs with objects define dynamic effects.
 The dynamic effect